• Skip to primary navigation

 4. Google Play Store

-Important: For successful installation of Google Play Store on Kindle Fire, it is really important that you download and Install the APK files one-by-one and in the same order.
+Important: For successful installation of Google Play Store, it is really important that you download and install the APK files one-by-one and in the same order.

-3. Next, you will see a pop-up reading “This Type of File can Harm your device.”
-Tap on OK to download the APK file on your device.
+4. When you try to download the right APK file by tapping on the Download option, you may see “This Type of File can Harm your device” > Tap on OK to download the required APK file.

-Unknown Files Can Harm Your Device Warning on Kindle Fire
+Unknown Files Can Harm Your Device Warning on Fire Tablet

-4. Once the File is downloaded, tap on open to open the File.
+5. After the File is downloaded, tap on open to open the downloaded APK File.

-5. Next, scroll down to the bottom of the screen and tap on Install.
+6. Scroll down to bottom of the screen and tap on Install.

-6. Once the File is installed, tap on Done.
+7. After the APK File is installed, tap on Done.

 Step 3 – Use Google Play Store on Kindle Fire Tablet

-Once you have installed all four APK files, Google Play Store App icon will automatically appear on the Home Screen of your Kindle Fire Tablet.
+Once you have downloaded and installed all the required APK files, you should see Google Play Store App icon on the Home Screen of your Fire Tablet.

-Simply, tap on the Google Play Store App Icon and Sign-in to Play Store using you Gmail Address and Password.
+2. When prompted, Sign-in to Google Play Store using you Gmail Address and Password.

 Initially, you may experience problems and find Google Play Store being buggy and not working properly.
-However, it will eventually update itself (in the background) and you will find it working properly.
+However, it will eventually update itself (in background) and you should find it working properly.

-Install Button Greyed Out or Disabled in Kindle Fire
+Install Button Greyed Out or Disabled on Amazon Fire Tablet

 You may find the Install button greyed out or disabled just when you are trying to install the APK files, forcing you to cancel the installation.